bluenote10/karma-nim-preprocessor/README.md

 # karma-nim-preprocessor

-> Preprocessor to compile Nim on the fly.
+> Karma preprocessor to compile Nim on the fly.

 NOT FUNCTIONAL YET -- WIP